 Crawford State Park, State park and reservoir in Delta County, Colorado, United States.

-Crawford State Park is a recreational area centered on a large reservoir in the mountains of western Colorado.
-The 400-acre lake sits at about 6,600 feet elevation and is framed by hillsides and rock formations.
+Crawford State Park is a Colorado state park in Delta County, built around a reservoir in the mountains of western Colorado.
+The lake sits at roughly 6,600 feet (about 2,000 meters) elevation, surrounded by hillsides and exposed rock formations visible from both the shore and the trails.

-The lake is reached via a regional highway and has several access points to the water.
-The site offers a swim area and is accessible for visitors with mobility needs.
+The park is reached by a regional highway and has several access points to the water, including a designated swim area.
+Some facilities are accessible for visitors with mobility needs, and camping spots are available close to the shore.

 The community of curious travelers